Tom-PIT/Connected.Docs/en/Common/CodeLists/MeasureUnits.md

 ## Editing

 To edit an existing measure unit, click the unit’s **Name** in the list.
-The interface switches to edit mode, displaying the current values for modification.
+The interface switches to edit mode, displaying the existing values for modification.
 Click **Save** to confirm changes or **Cancel** to discard them.

 ---

 ## Deletion

-A measure unit can be deleted only if it is not referenced by dependent records (such as materials, orders, or stock transactions).
-If deletion is attempted, the system displays a confirmation message: **Are you sure you want to delete this record?**
+A measure unit can be deleted only if it is not used in any dependent records, such as materials or stock transactions.
+Click **Delete** to open a confirmation dialog: **Are you sure you want to delete this record?**
-If confirmed, the measure unit is removed; otherwise, the system keeps the record unchanged.
+If confirmed, the measure unit is permanently removed; otherwise, the system keeps the record unchanged.